Cozy Peach Kitchen

 You can also roughly chop it with a knife.
 Another option is to mash it with a potato masher until broken down.

-Make the BBQ jackfruit filling
+How to make the BBQ filling

 Steps 1 through 4 to make bbq jackfruit